-Most of the changes we saw on Dream were successes.
-There's a great stage production, "Disney's Believe," and innovative uses of technology throughout the ship.
-(The virtual portholes in inside cabins are genius.)
-Dream is wired with new technology, which touches most areas of the ship.
-Paintings and pictures called "Enchanted Art" adorn the walls of hallways and come to life as you admire them.
-Kids can also pick up a packet at the Mid-ship Detective Agency and use the digital works to solve a mystery.
-MagicPlay Floors, a ship-limited social network and a sound studio enhance the kids' clubs, and wave phones in every cabin can be used to call or text other passengers.
-The phones also replace the old beeper system for Oceaneer's -- messages from the counselors now come directly to parents' phones.
+Innovative uses of technology throughout the ship include virtual portholes in inside cabins and "Enchanted Art," digital paintings that come to life as you admire them.
+Families can pick up a packet at the Midship Detective Agency and use the digital works to solve a mystery.
+Interactive MagicPlay Floors, a ship-limited social network and a sound studio enhance the kids clubs, and "wave phones" in every cabin can be used to call or text other passengers, as well as receive messages from the youth staff.

-Disney is strongly influenced by American and Canada travelers, and its primary market, of course, is families (especially those with kids younger than 8).
-Its new approach to teen cruisers may help the line appeal to families with older kids, as well.
+Disney is strongly influenced by American and Canadian travelers, and its primary market, of course, is families (especially those with kids younger than 8).
+Its new approach to teen cruisers may help the line appeal to families with older kids.
 Beyond that, Disney has strong appeal for multigenerational travelers, and its superb spa, bar district and alternate dining facilities mean that adults of any age will find their own spaces onboard.

 Disney Dream has two dress codes: Princess Formal and Pirate Casual.
 We're kidding, of course, but it's true that princess dresses and other costumes for kids are always in style.